yangxin1994/panel/README.md

 A Panel implementation of the [TodoMVC](http://todomvc.com/) app spec is available at [https://github.com/tdumitrescu/todomvc-panel](https://github.com/tdumitrescu/todomvc-panel).

+## API documentation

+API docs can be found at [http://mixpanel.github.io/panel/doc/](http://mixpanel.github.io/panel/doc/).
+NB these are still in progress and currently cover only the most important aspects of configuring Panel apps.

 ## Running tests

 Tests run with Selenium through [web-component-tester](https://github.com/Polymer/web-component-tester).